mattbellis/motion_monitoring/NOTEBOOK_RUNNING_Summer_2018.md

 ```
 logfile.close();
 ```
 at the end of the logfile.prints.
+This did not help.

+Tried the ReadWrite example on the IDE and it was able to succesfully store a test.txt file on the SD card, so it is the code and the placement of where everything is that's the problem.
+Playing around with the way in which the code is written to try and mimic the ReadWrite example.

 Things we learned.